fieldtrip/website/tutorial/memory.md

 In the course of a MATLAB session, memory can become fragmented due to dynamic memory allocation and deallocation.
 For and while loops that incrementally increase the size of a data structure each time through the loop can add to this fragmentation as they have to repeatedly find and allocate larger blocks of memory to store the data.
 When memory is fragmented, there may be plenty of free space, but not enough contiguous memory to store a new large variable.
 To make more efficient use of your memory, preallocate a block of memory large enough to hold the matrix at its final size before entering the loop.
 When you preallocate memory for an array, MATLAB reserves sufficient contiguous space for the entire full-size array at the beginning of the computation.
 Once you have this space, you can add elements to the array without having to continually allocate new space for it in memory.

-The following code creates a scalar variable x, and then gradually increases the size of x in a for loop instead of preallocating the required amount of memory at the star. x = 0;
+The following code creates a scalar variable x, and then gradually increases the size of x in a for loop instead of preallocating the required amount of memory at the start.

+    x = 0;
     for k = 2:1000
       x(k) = x(k-1) + 5;
     end

 Change the first line to preallocate a 1-by-1000 block of memory for x initialized to zero.
 This time there is no need to repeatedly reallocate memory and move data as more values are assigned to x in the loop.